gassrobert/Drop-Down-Elements-jQuery-Plugin/readme.md

 4. td
 5. label

-In order to change the default settings for the + and - icons and the drop down element create a javascript file linked to that page and in this file call the droppedDownElement function and apply the settings that you want.
+In order to change the default settings for the + and - icons and the drop down element, create a javascript file linked to that page and in this file call the droppedDownElement function and apply the settings that you want.

 Below is a list of the settings for this plugin: